Nobody hears the weeping of the ice caps in Antarctica, waiting for the day it breaks and shatters into the ocean from Earth’s unbearable heat.

 Still, musical artists, even the pop stars, are attuned to meliorism; indeed, any musician would desire making the world a better place, for themselves and the people they care about, or as Michael Jackson so ambitiously put it, for you and for me, and the entire human race.

-Of course, the hottest MCs setting stage on fire contribute as much to melting ice caps as rap music contributes to mass shooting, which means they don’t.
+The hottest MCs setting stage on fire contribute as much to melting ice caps as rap music contributes to mass shooting, which means they don’t.
+Or so we like to believe.
+Music concerts leave a hefty carbon footprint of their own.

-However, there is a sad irony at work here.
-As we continue to enjoy making memes on how this new mixtape is burning the house down, or get down to that house party where things were really heating up, and calling 911 for fun, Earth itself is getting hotter in a very different way, and even 911 doesn’t know what to do.
+As we continue to enjoy making memes on how this new mixtape is burning the house down, calling 911 for fun, Earth itself is getting hotter in a very different way.
+And even 911 doesn’t know what to do.

 Like a tragicomedy, this fire we’re making is really getting hotter.